Ministries

 julia@sacredheartblfd.org

 Extraordinary ministers assist the celebrant with the distribution of the Body and Blood of Christ at Mass.
 Volunteers must be practicing, confirmed Catholics.
 One initial thirty minute training with periodic refresher training is required.
 There is a rotating schedule of ministers who serve at Mass once or twice a month during the Mass they regularly attend.
 This ministry of serving our Lord Jesus Christ should be approached with great dignity.
-It is an honor to be present to serve in this capacity and particularly essential to find a sub if unable to be present when scheduled.
+It is an honor to be present to serve in this capacity and particularly essential to find a sub if unable to be present when scheduled or call the parish office.
 Appropriate dress is required.

 Extraordinary ministers assist in taking communion to those that cannot attend liturgy.
 They bring the Blessed Sacrament, the love and prayers of the community, the love of Christ, and the Gospel message to those in hospitals, nursing homes, or those who are confined to their homes.
 Members possess a sincere and compassionate heart to make those needing health care feel connected and an important part of the body of Christ of Sacred Heart.
 Volunteers are trained and will be given a pix and prayer book to help in their ministry.
 The time requirement is 15-30 minutes per visit.